ZhouyayanLi/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-Here, you'll find a collection of selected projects I have worked on, showcasing my skills and experience in **geospatial data science** and **natural hazards scientist**.
+Here, you'll find a collection of selected projects I have worked on, showcasing my skills and experience in **geospatial data science** and **natural hazards modeling and analytics**.

 ## Projects